Synoeca cyanea: Venom

-Bites and stings

 Human accidents with wasps can occur one of two ways.
 Either a human may receive no more than one or two stings, or a swarm may attack a human.
 Symptoms following the attack can range from inflammatory reactions to severe allergic reactions resulting in anaphylactic shock.
-In some cases, death may occur following several bites and a large amount of venom injection; however, a wasp sting typically will not produce a reaction more severe than local symptoms that affect only the skin.
+In some cases, death may occur following several stings and a large amount of venom injection; however, a wasp sting typically will not produce a reaction more severe than local symptoms that affect only the skin.

-Biocontrol Agent
+Biocontrol agent

 In Brazil, the fruit fly Zaprionus indianus is a common pest species that inflicts damage to multiple types of fruit trees.
 Since S. cyanea may obtain many nutrients from these fruit trees, researchers have observed the predatory nature of these wasps on Z. indianus.
 When S. cyanea detect the fruit fly larvae, they soften, remove, and transport them back to the colony.
 For this reason, many fruit farmers consider S. cyanea a prospective candidate for use in pest management.